WolframResearch/wolfram-library-link-rs/README.md

 ## Building `wolfram-library-link`

-`wolfram-library-link` depends on the [`wstp`][wstp] crate for bindings to the Wolfram Symbolic Transport Protocol (WSTP).
+`wolfram-library-link` depends on the [`wstp`][wstp] crate for bindings to the Wolfram Symbolic Transfer Protocol (WSTP).
 Building the `wstp` crate requires access to the WSTP SDK, which provides the WSTP static library. `wstp` uses [`wolfram-app-discovery`][wolfram-app-discovery] to locate a local installation of the Wolfram Language that contains a suitable copy of the WSTP SDK.
 If the WSTP SDK cannot be located, `wstp` will fail to build, and consequently,